 - Drafting programs to implement ICT in education.

-The Multiannual Development Plan for 2012–2016 states that specific government policies will increase social security for the most vulnerable segments of the population.
-The policies focus on groups with reduced access to basic commodities such as safe water and electricity – particularly inhabitants of the interior, including Maroons and Amerindians— or limited access to health care and social services—which includes the inhabitants of the interior, the poor, elderly, pregnant women, children, and people with a disability.
+The 2012–16 multi-annual development plan states that specific government policies will increase social security for the most vulnerable segments of the population.
+The policies focus on groups with reduced access to basic commodities such as safe water and electricity – particularly inhabitants of the interior, including Maroons and Amerindian – or limited access to health care and social services, including the inhabitants of the interior, the poor, elderly, pregnant women, children and people with a disability.
 Between 2010 and 2013, the State alleviated some of the needs of the most deprived.

-In 2012, Suriname received a US$13.7 million loan from the IDB to modernise the education system and help schoolchildren improve learning outcomes.
-The first phase of the plan focused on developing the curriculum framework for the entire basic system and increasing learning outcomes in pre-primary and primary.
-The Second Basic Education Improvement Programme (2017) focused on improving access to schools and teachers in the interior and building capacity within the MOESC.
+In 2012, Suriname received a US$13.7 million loan from the Inter-American Development Bank (IDB) to modernize the education system and help improve learning outcomes among schoolchildren.
+The first phase of the plan focused on developing the curriculum framework for the entire basic system and increasing learning outcomes in pre-primary and primary education.
+Phase two of the Second Basic Education Improvement Program (2nd BEIP), dating to 2017, focused on improving access to schools and teachers in the interior and building capacity within the MOESC.

-UNICEF has been supporting Suriname and Guyana to target the most vulnerable and hard-to reach children.
-A decentralised approach was implemented in regions bordering Brazil.
-Results indicated an increase in youth-friendly access to health; higher connectivity using smart classrooms to improve access to secondary education.
-One of the expected outcomes of UNICEF’s program in Suriname and Guyana is that by 2021, all children and adolescents, especially the most disadvantaged among them, have improved their education and developmental outcomes and accessed equitable and inclusive learning environments across the life cycle, including in emergencies.
+UNICEF has been supporting Suriname and Guyana to target the most vulnerable and hard-to-reach children.
+A decentralized approach was implemented in regions bordering Brazil.
+Results indicated an increase in youth-friendly access to health and higher connectivity using smart classrooms to improve access to secondary education.
+One of the expected outcomes of UNICEF’s programme in Suriname and Guyana was that by 2021, all children and adolescents, especially the most disadvantaged, would have improved their education and developmental outcomes and accessed equitable and inclusive learning environments across the life cycle, including in emergencies.

-A National Report on the Development of Special Education was published in 2008.
-The Report acknowledged that while a clear policy for special and inclusive education had not yet been developed, the Ministry of Education intended to develop a sustainable policy on this aspect based on the vision for inclusive education of the Salamanca Convention.
-This implies the promotion of the integration and participation and fight against exclusion of students in need of special education.
+The 2008 National Report on the Development of Special Education acknowledged that while a clear policy for special and inclusive education had not yet been developed, the Ministry of Education intended to develop a sustainable policy on this issue based on the vision for inclusive education of the Salamanca Convention.
+This implies the promotion of integration and participation and the fight against exclusion of students in need of special education.

-The Multiple Indicator Cluster Survey (2006) showed that 23.7% of children aged 2-9 had at least one reported disability, with little differentiation between urban, rural coastal and rural interior areas.
-A new MICS survey was conducted in 2018 and is now in the stage of data process and analysis.
-According to the situation analysis of children in Suriname (2010), children with physical or mental disabilities are facing numerous challenges: inadequate care in the child care institution, lack of or limited opportunities for adequate education, lack of opportunities for recreation and social development with other children, stigmatisation within society and their family, risk of violence or abuse by service providers and family members.
+The 2016 Multiple Indicator Cluster Survey (MICS) showed that 23.7% of children aged 2 to 9 had at least one reported disability, with little differentiation between urban, rural coastal and rural interior areas.
+A new MICS survey was conducted in 2018 and was in the stage of data processing and analysis.
+According to UNICEF’s 2010 situation analysis of children in Suriname, children with physical or mental disabilities are facing numerous challenges, including inadequate care in child care institutions, lack of or limited opportunities for adequate education, lack of opportunities for recreation and social development with other children, stigmatization within society and families, and risk of violence or abuse by service providers and family members.

-On 25 September 2015, the National Assembly approved the accession of Suriname to the Convention on the Rights of Persons with Disabilities.
+On 25 September 2015, the National Assembly approved the accession of Suriname to the CRPD.
 The country ratified the CRPD on 29 March 2017.
-In anticipation of this, the State has executed the Policy for People with Disability 2005 – 2010.
-The minimum standards for services, provisions and institutions for people with disability were drafted and adopted through the Act Alternative Care (2014), which applies to registered alternative care institutions.
+In anticipation of the ratification, the State executed the 2005–10 Policy for People with Disability.
+The minimum standards for services, provisions and institutions for people with disabilities were drafted and adopted through the 2014 Act Alternative Care, which applies to registered alternative care institutions.

-As reported on the National Report of Suriname to the Human Rights Council on 2016, the MOESC is working with the private sector to reform the vocational training, especially for the children with disabilities.
-More schools for Special Education are in planning and existing schools will be made more accessible for those with a disability.
-The Foundation Training Projects for Juveniles with Disability in Suriname has the objective of teaching skills to children and juveniles with a learning disability between 14 and 20 years of age, so that they can actively contribute to the labor market in Suriname.
-The foundation provides vocational training in machine woodworking, textile handicrafts, construction and woodworking, metal working and horticulture;
+As reported in the 2016 national report to the Human Rights Council, the MOESC is working with the private sector to reform vocational training, especially for children with disabilities.
+More schools for special education were planned and existing schools were to be made more accessible for those with a disability.
+The Foundation Training Projects for Juveniles with Disability in Suriname has the objective of teaching skills to children and juveniles with a learning disability between ages 14 and 20 so that they can actively contribute to the labour market in Suriname.
+The foundation provides vocational training in machine woodworking, textile handicrafts, construction and woodworking, metalworking and horticulture.